Middleware Concepts «Prev Next»

 13. Enterprise JavaBeans (EJB): Define how Java objects interact with other objects.
 It is actually possible to develop Enterprise JavaBeans in other languages, but they must be translated into Java byte codes, and organized as a EJB component.
 The EJB is executed within the context of a J2EE or J2SE virtual machine.

-Has the Object Management Group introduced a successor to CORBA?
+Object Management Group Successor to CORBA

 SEMrush Software 1 SEMrush Banner 1